The answering of the phone

 I looked across at Trish and she gave me a wider-eyed two-thumbs-up that announced; “We’re stars, Buster!!”

 And we were.

 I’m proud of that show.

 I’m happy for the time I spent with my friends…yes, even Jim.

-And that one sentence from the mensch might be the review in my life I’m most proud of.
+And that one sentence from the mensch might be the review in my life of which I’m most proud.

 Be that as it may, I try to answer the phone at home before Janie whenever I can…and I still hate that goose.